cdahmedeh/PoetWrite/README.md

 As a technical writer, I believe that good documentation is part of the development process.
 Feel free to explore the ever-growing collection in the [documentation](/docs/) folder.

 ## Wireframe Prototype
 This is how the PoetWrite idea was born.
+You can see more [here](/docs/ux-wireframes.md).

 ![PoetWrite Main Screen Prototype](./assets/main-screen-prototype.png)